aselshall/rm/hw/presentation-hw.md

 - Total Time: 15 minutes per presentation
 - Presentation: 12 minutes
 - Q&A and Transition: 3 minutes
-- Presentation order by name as shown on Canvas
+- Presentation order are shown on Canvas

 ### Guidelines
 - The instructor will collect your peer-evaluation forms at the end of the class so do not forget to add your name on them